Lifting low-dimensional local systems: Modules over Witt vectors and Yoneda extensions

 \section{Modules over Witt vectors and Yoneda extensions}

 Fixing a field $k$ of characteristic $p>0$, we consider the ring $\W(k)$ of Witt vectors built out of $k$.
 Recall that if $k$ is perfect, $\W(k)$ is the unique complete discrete valuation ring of characteristic $0$ whose uniformizer is $p$ and residue field is $k$.
-We shall also consider the truncated Witt vectors of size $d\geq 1$, defined by the quotient where $\mathrm{Ver}:\W(k) \lra \W(k) $ denotes the Verschiebung endomorphism.
+We shall also consider the truncated Witt vectors of size $r\geq 1$, defined by the quotient where $\mathrm{Ver}:\W(k) \lra \W(k) $ denotes the Verschiebung endomorphism.
 We set $\W_{\infty}(k):=\W(k)$.
-Note that if $k$ is perfect, we have $\W_d(k)=\W(k)/p^d\W(k)$.
+Note that if $k$ is perfect, we have $\W_r(k)=\W(k)/p^r\W(k)$.

-\begin{defi} Let $d\in \mathbb{N}^{\ast}\cup \{\infty\}$.
-Let $M$ be a $\W_d(k)$-module of finite type.\\ We endow it with the topology having the submodules $ \Ver^i(\W(k)) M$, $i\in \N$, as a basis for open neighborhoods of $0$.
-This is simply the discrete topology if $d < \infty$.\\ Note also that, if $k$ is perfect, this defines the $p$-adic topology on $M$. \end{defi} \begin{defi} Let $G$ be a profinite group, and let $d\in \mathbb{N}^{\ast}\cup \{\infty\}$.
+\begin{defi} Let $r\in \mathbb{N}^{\ast}\cup \{\infty\}$.
+Let $M$ be a $\W_r(k)$-module of finite type.\\ We endow it with the topology having the submodules $ \Ver^i(\W(k)) M$, $i\in \N$, as a basis for open neighborhoods of $0$.
+This is simply the discrete topology if $r < \infty$.\\ Note also that, if $k$ is perfect, this defines the $p$-adic topology on $M$. \end{defi} \begin{defi} Let $G$ be a profinite group, and let $r\in \mathbb{N}^{\ast}\cup \{\infty\}$.

-A $(\W_d(k),G)$-module is a $\W_d(k)$-module of finite type, endowed with a continuous $\W_d(k)$-linear action of $G$.\\In particular, for $d=1$, a $(k,G)$-module is a finite-dimensional $k$-vector space endowed with an action of $G$, that factors through an open subgroup of $G$.
+A $(\W_r(k),G)$-module is a $\W_r(k)$-module of finite type, endowed with a continuous $\W_r(k)$-linear action of $G$.\\In particular, for $r=1$, a $(k,G)$-module is a finite-dimensional $k$-vector space endowed with an action of $G$, that factors through an open subgroup of $G$.\\ If $V$ is a $(\W_r(k),G)$-module, we set We refer to $V^\vee$ as the Pontryagin dual of $V$. \\If $k$ is perfect, then Pontryagin duality is perfect, in the sense that the natural arrow is an isomorphism.